AmirUCR/jdbc_mechanic_shop/README.md

 # Mechanic Shop
 Welcome to Amir's Mighty Mechanic Shop.
 This is a JavaFX application that connects to a local PostgreSQL database.
 I originally wrote this project on the terminal for my Database Management Systems class at UC Riverside.
 I expanded it using JavaFX which provides a GUI.
+Tables were provided by UCR.

 # Introduction
 This program intends to perform the following functions: